 Longitudes and latitudes used in UTM calculations are based on Clarke 1866, the same ellipsoid used in NAD 27.

 The UTM system is a modified transverse mercator projection.
 It has recently taken on new importance since UTM coordinates are widely used in GIS/LIS.
 Current USGS 7 1/2 minute quad sheets, as well as other maps in the national mapping program now show 10,000 meter grid ticks to allow manual plotting in this system.

 The central meridian of each zone is assigned an easting of 500,000 meters and a northing of 0 meters is applied to the equator for the northern portion and 10,000,000 meters applied to the equator for the southern portion.
 The scale factor at the central meridian is set to 0.9996 or a relative accuracy of 1:2500.
-UTM was not adopted by NGS as the state’s plane coordinate system for several reasons.
+UTM was not adopted by NGS as the state’s ground coordinate system for several reasons.
 One reason is that a relative accuracy of 1:2500 is too low to make it practical for surveying projects.
-Another reason is that UTM does not conform to state boundaries, which is a desirable feature for a state plane coordinate system.
+Another reason is that UTM does not conform to state boundaries, which is a desirable feature for a state ground coordinate system.
 It is desirable to place the central meridian or the standard parallels in the center of a state to minimize projection distortions.
 This cannot be done with the rigid structure of the UTM system.
 Surveyors may encounter UTM when dealing with buildings on the National Historic Register, sewer outfalls, historic sites, etc.